 From there, I set out on a journey of odd-jobs to continuously upgrade my cameras and computers, while producing short videos that i uploaded to Youtube/Myspace, along with several longer films that I sold in our local surf shops on homemade DVDs.
 Around the age of 18, my Father casually suggested that I try out photography, to compliment the videos I was making.
-He lent me his Nikon D50 with a couple of old lenses manual focus lenses, and I immediately became engrossed as the transition from storytelling with motion to freezing it in 1/1000th of a second thrilled me.
+He lent me his Nikon D50 with a couple of old manual focus lenses, and I immediately became engrossed as the transition from storytelling with motion to freezing it in 1/1000th of a second thrilled me.
 I quickly changed gears and began shooting photos everyday, of everything I could point my camera at.

 How did you turn filmmaking and photography into a career?

 I had saved up some money from working throughout my teenage years, so I invested in some decent equipment and then planned several trips to get out of California.
 I bounced between Brazil, Australia, Fiji, Mexico and Hawaii, shooting everything from the beach scenes of where I was surfing to strangers on the street.
-I continuously updated my website and blog, and eventually several magazine and commercial clients reached out for me to shoot for them/license photos.
+I continuously updated my website and blog, and eventually several magazine and brands reached out for me to shoot for them/license photos.
 Upon returning home, I pursued these relationships, starting with Billabong, Patagonia & Surfer Magazine, pouring as much time and energy as possible into fostering my connection with them.

 What is your advice to pursue a career in this?